DanielWeeber/ansible-role-windows_exporter/README.md

     windows_exporter_options: ''

 Any additional options to pass to `windows_exporter` when it starts, e.g. `--no-collector.wifi` if you want to ignore any WiFi data.
+Need to use MSI Parametes as stated in https://github.com/prometheus-community/windows_exporter#installation

     windows_exporter_state: restarted
     windows_exporter_enabled: true